ILiterallyCannot/kulmasohva_3/README.md

 - Jobs

 Possible Addons for Kulmasohva 3.0
-- Short term leasing for travelers
+- Short term apartments leasing for travelers
 - Renting Cabins
 - Renting cars
+- Language support (EN/FI)
 - More marketing

 We are searching for you to join this project if you have or are looking to gain experience in: